acm-ndsu/acm-ndsu.github.io/_posts/2023-01-10-meeting-minutes.md

 # Tabled for Next Meeting:
 - Noise in the room
+- Need forms for SIG GDev and SIG Functional

 # Current Weekly Schedule Ideas
 - Weekly Meeting Topics - Mondays at 6pm - ACM Room